AlmogBaku/IntlPhoneInput/README.md

 5. Easy embedding as a Custom View
 6. Listener available to detect validity change
 7. Automatically detect phone number when information available
+8. Listen to "done" even on the keyboard
+9. More..

 ## Download
 Download [the latest JAR]() or grab via Maven: